-Note: The table was compiled by the authors
+Note: The table was compiled by the authors Source: Researcher (2025)

 The findings show that most participants are female (56.8%), while males constitute 43.2% of the sample.
 Regarding age distribution, 24.1% of respondents are between 60–65 years, 28.3% fall within 66–70 years, 23.2% are aged 71–75 years, 12.9% are between 76–80 years, and 11.5% are over 80 years of age.
 With respect to annual family income, the largest proportion of participants (39.3%) report earnings below ₹1 lakh.
 This is followed by 22.7% with incomes between ₹1–2 lakhs, 12.7% between ₹2–3 lakhs, 13.2% between ₹3–5 lakhs, and 12.1% earning above ₹5 lakhs per year.
 These figures indicate considerable economic diversity among the respondents, which may influence their learning opportunities and educational engagement in later life.
 In terms of educational attainment, 19.5% of the elderly participants indicated that they had no formal schooling, whereas 26.6% had completed primary-level education.
 Approximately 20.2% had achieved higher education at the undergraduate level or its equivalent, and 10.7% had pursued postgraduate studies.
 A minor segment (2.4%) fell under the “other” category, encompassing ITI qualifications, diplomas, and vocational training programs.